debatelab/debatelab.github.io/_posts/2020-09-15-critical-thinking-language-models.md

 2. **Training**.
 We fine-tune GPT-2 on different subsets of our artificial argument corpus.
 3. **Testing**.
 We assess the ability of the trained models to correctly complete conclusions of arguments.

 All in all, we obtain promising results: Training on few basic argument schemes boosts reasoning skill of neural language models.
-Moreover, the models successfully generalize from a narrow training base to different more complex patterns.
+Moreover, the models successfully generalize from a narrow training base to different, and more complex patterns.

 Our  findings  suggest that there might exist a representative sample of paradigmatic instances of good reasoning that  will  suffice  to  acquire  general reasoning skills and that might form the core of a critical  thinking  curriculum  for language models